dmkoelle/jfugue/README.md

-JFugue
+JFugue: Java API for Music Programming
 ======

-JFugue is a Java API for Music Programming.

-With JFugue. you can make music in your Java program, and it's as easy as this:
+With JFugue, you can make music in your Java program, and it's as easy as this:

 Player player = new Player();